eraldoforgoli/NFAtoDFAConverter/README.md

 0 a 0 -> from node a, given input 0 > state goes to node 1

 To test app:
-Edit nfa.file file, add your graph as shows above.
+Edit nfa.file file, add your graph as shown above.
 Run application.
 After compiling, the NFA and its according DFA will be drawn